The Latest from the Go-to-Market Experts

 Perhaps the most universal challenge facing marketing and sales teams today is the disconnect between strategy and technology.
 Adopting a target account strategy is a no-brainer for most organizations.
 It only makes sense to dedicate a subset of your resources to the companies that are most likely to become successful, lucrative, long-term customers.

-But here’s the problem: as teams take an account-based approach, many have struggled to find technology that meets their needs.
+But here’s the problem: as teams take an account-based marketing approach, many have struggled to find technology that meets their needs.

 Despite the proliferation of ABM, the fact is, it’s still in its infancy.

 According to a recent Forrester survey of B2B marketers, more than a third said they are experimenting with an account-based approach or getting started with ABM in 2018.
 This massive uptick in early-stage adoption is in large part thanks to the proliferation of ABM technology in recent years.

 But not all account based marketing software solutions are created equal.
 As the category grows, it’s important marketers understand which capabilities to look for and expect out of an account-based marketing platform.

 The Emergence of Account-Based Technology Platforms

 We recently hosted a webinar with Eric Wittlake, senior analyst at TOPO, about the five big realities of account-based today.
 During the webinar, Eric discusses the state of account based marketing platforms, common traps that B2B teams fall into, and ABM best practices based on TOPO’s extensive research.

 In Eric’s words, account-based is hard right now.